martinlanton/test-driven-development/README.md

 Start from a list of features :

 * save a pose
+  * save a selected empty pose (no keyframes) : save nothing
+  * save a selected pose
 * load a pose
+  * load an empy pose (empty file) : load nothing
+  * load a corrupted file : load nothing
+  * load a single pose : load the pose at specified frame
 * save an animation
+  * save an empty frame range : save nothing
+  * save the keys over a certain frame range
 * load an animation
+  * load an empty animation file : load nothing
+  * load an animation at the specified start frame
+  * load an animation at the specified start frame with an already existing animation : should error when not in force mode
+  * load an animation at the specified start frame with an already existing animation : should erase the current animation when in force mode
 * load a series of poses to create an animation
+  * load a series of empty poses at specified start frame and interval : load nothing
+  * load a series of poses, some of which empty, at specified start frame and interval : should leave empty frames in the timeline based on the interval specified and the order of empty poses
+  * load a series of poses at specified start frame and interval
+  * load a series of poses at specified start frame and interval with an already existing animation : should error when not in force mode
+  * load a series of poses at specified start frame and interval with an already existing animation : should erase the current animation when in force mode
+  * load a series of poses over specified frame range with specified interval (should stretch/squash interval to fill the frame range)
+  * load a series of poses over specified frame range with specified interval with an already existing animation : should error when not in force mode
+  * load a series of poses over specified frame range with specified interval with an already existing animation : should erase the current animation and stretch interval to fill the frame range when in force mode
 * load a series of animations to create an animation
+  * load a series of empty animations at specified start frame and interval : load nothing
+  * load a series of animations, some of which empty, at specified start frame and interval : should leave empty frames in the timeline based on the interval specified and the order of empty animations (and/or the length of empty animations, if specified)
+  * load a series of animations at specified start frame and interval
+  * load a series of animations at specified start frame and interval with an already existing animation : should error when not in force mode
+  * load a series of animations at specified start frame and interval with an already existing animation : should erase the current animation when in force mode
+  * load a series of animations, some of which empty, over specified frame range and interval : should leave empty frames in the timeline based on the interval specified and the order of empty animations (and/or the length of empty animations, if specified)
+  * load a series of animations over specified frame range and interval : should stretch/squash animations to fill frame range
+  * load a series of animations over specified frame range and interval with an already existing animation : should error when not in force mode
+  * load a series of animations over specified frame range and interval with an already existing animation : should erase the current animation stretch/squash loaded animations to fill frame range when in force mode
+* load a series of animations to create an COMBINED animation : same thing as the precedent series of test, but with the addition that the last frame of an animation should be replaced with the first frame of the following animation
+  * load a series of empty animations at specified start frame and interval : load nothing
+  * load a series of animations, some of which empty, at specified start frame and interval : should leave empty frames in the timeline based on the interval specified and the order of empty animations (and/or the length of empty animations, if specified)
+  * load a series of animations at specified start frame and interval
+  * load a series of animations at specified start frame and interval with an already existing animation : should error when not in force mode
+  * load a series of animations at specified start frame and interval with an already existing animation : should erase the current animation when in force mode
+  * load a series of animations, some of which empty, over specified frame range and interval : should leave empty frames in the timeline based on the interval specified and the order of empty animations (and/or the length of empty animations, if specified)
+  * load a series of animations over specified frame range and interval : should stretch/squash animations to fill frame range
+  * load a series of animations over specified frame range and interval with an already existing animation : should error when not in force mode
+  * load a series of animations over specified frame range and interval with an already existing animation : should erase the current animation stretch/squash loaded animations to fill frame range when in force mode

 Fakes : difference between mocks and stubs
 Don't mock what you don't own => create adapters around your dependencies : that's what hexagonal architecture is for